Best Car Seats of 2025

 Upgrade for an anti-rebound bar

 For added safety, consider the Graco Premier 4Ever DLX.
-It’s more expensive and a little bit harder to find, but it has an anti-rebound bar.
+It’s more expensive and a little bit harder to find, but it has an anti-rebound bar to minimize whiplash during an accident.

-Graco was the most common brand owned by the parents we surveyed.
-Many parents praised its ease of use:
+The Graco 4Ever DLX was the most common car seat owned by the parents we surveyed.
+Here's what some Graco parents had to say:

 “I like that the straps are easily adjustable in the front, it's easy to clip into my car, and it has a cup holder.”